MarsBased/marsbased-website-old/_posts/2015-01-20-Our-New-Years-Resolutions-For-20154.markdown

 ###Emilio Ríos - Developer###

 Emilio joined us barely a month and a half ago.
 But in our eyes, feels like he's been with us for all the ride.
-He is, however, combining his internship at MarsBased with finishing his studies at La Salle.
+He is combining his internship at MarsBased with finishing his studies at La Salle.

 <div class="quote right-sided">
     <div class="avatar">